 “A Huey Freeman Christmas” sees Huey wrest control of his school play, shifting the traditional pageant into “The Adventures of Black Jesus,” co-produced by Quincy Jones and starring Denzel Washington and Angela Bassett.
 The school principal is unenthused, to say the least, but the show goes on.
 As scathing a satire of white liberal guilt as the show ever delivered, it’s a funny and memorable episode.
 Look out for a number of clever references to A Charlie Brown Christmas.

-86. MARRIED… WITH CHILDREN – You Better Watch Out
+86. Married…with Children – You Better Watch Out

-USA/Season 2/1987Aired on Foxdirected by Linda Day, written by Katherine Green & Richard Gurman
+directed by Linda Day, written by Katherine Green & Richard Gurman

 Ah, a Bundy Christmas.
 It’s quite the prospect – as a pre-credits “warning” title card notes, it could “prove upsetting to small children… and others.”
 Rival mall Lakeside has opened across town, and the shoe shop that Al Bundy works in is suffering.
 It looks like there might be no Christmas bonus this year, which has put something of a downer on the household.